0exp/qonfig/README.md

   - `prefix:` - prexifies setting access method name with custom prefix;
   - `raw:` - use nested settings as objects or hashify them (`false` by default (means "hashify nested settings"));

+---

-Suggest we have a config with deeply nested keys (and see what we can to do :)):
+Suggest we have a config with deeply nested keys:

 ```ruby
 # NOTE: (Qonfig::DataSet.build creates a class and instantly instantiates it)